manuelkiessling/nodebeginner.org/README.md

 ## License

-All contents of this repository is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+All contents of this repository are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 See http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US for more details.